scylladb/scylla-monitoring/docs/source/procedures/datadog/index.rst

 The integration consists of:

 1. Installing and configuring the Datadog Agent.
-2. Add datadog recording rules.
+2. Add Datadog recording rules.
 3. Loading Scylla dashboard to Datadog.
 4. Optionally load Monitor (Alerts).